lucas-campbell/tony-tracker/README.md

 - fading sighting icons over a period of time
 - or, polylines to track monaco in a family-circus-style animation
 - web deployment, mobile app

+# to use:
+-git clone
+-heroku login
+-npm install
+-heroku local or npm start